Luckyaremu/js-shooter-game/src/assets/docs/gdd.md

 # Acknowledgements

-- Big thanks to [Ikraam Ghoor](https://github.com/ikraamg), who helped me building this story's introduction.
+- Big thanks to [Oladipupo Martins], who helped me building this story's line/introduction.

 - This project was built during my course at [Microverse](https://www.microverse.org/), which is an amazing school where I learned how to program.
 Also, Microverse provided me with an [API](https://www.notion.so/Leaderboard-API-service-24c0c3c116974ac49488d4eb0267ade3) to keep the player's scores.